No Thoughts. Head Empty. Just Vibes: The Rise Of The New Age Bimbo

 On Twitter and Instagram memes are declaring people’s intentions to turn into hotter, smooth-brained versions of themselves.
 On TikTok, people document their bimbofication with ecstasy, undoubtedly a reflection, too, of the fact that, at a time when so many things are making us feel bad, one reliable way to feel good is to look good.
 They invite us to throw yourself into transforming your body into the picture of your own idea of beauty.

-What bimbos know for sure is that both intelligence and attractiveness are flimsy constructs that are regularly wielded against femmes, people of color, and neurodivergent people.
-The cracks in this country’s foundations are showing and we’re learning once again that the rewards of conforming to the status quo are temporary and precarious at best.
+What bimbos know for sure is that both intelligence and attractiveness are flimsy constructs that are regularly wielded against femmes, people of colour, and neurodivergent people.
+We’re learning once again that the rewards of conforming to the status quo are temporary and precarious at best.
 When Ariana Grande said, “no shit / math class / never was good” at the end of 34+35, it was a nod to bimbos everywhere, a reminder that, no, you really never will need to use your high school math ever again — but you will always cherish your makeup skills.
-The bimbo community is growing and growing, then, because a lot of people are slowly realizing that it feels nice to have your boobs pushed up by a corset top, to put your hair up in the perfect high ponytail, simple and smooth as your brain.
+The bimbo community is growing and growing, then, because a lot of people are slowly realising that it feels nice to have your boobs pushed up by a corset top, to put your hair up in the perfect high ponytail, simple and smooth as your brain.